View Variables¶

 .

-Note: If there is no data reporting in the workspace, you will not be able to select data when configuring view variables.
-In this case, you can predefine the fields during configuration, and once the data is successfully reported, it will automatically match the fields.
+Note: If workspace data reporting is interrupted, you cannot select data when configuring view variables.
+You can preset fields during configuration, and they will automatically match once data reporting resumes.

-View variables support four types of queries: DQL queries, PromQL queries, UI queries, and custom queries.
+View variables support four query methods: DQL Query, PromQL Query, UI Query, and Custom.

 Value Range¶